 Immigration Lawyer Chicago/Legal Consequences of Illegally Crossing the Border

 As an immigration law firm, we are often asked the question “What is the penalty for entering the U.S. illegally?”
-In this article, we will cover the details of immigration law, explaining what the penalties are and why it is illegal to cross into the United States without following all relevant U.S. immigration rules and regulations.

-Illegal entry into the U.S. is a federal crime that often comes with civil penalties.
-Illegally crossing the border into the United States has many consequences, such as deportation and bans on re-entry into the U.S. In this article, we review U.S. border crossing laws regarding unlawful entry and unlawful presence, the punishment for crossing the border illegally, and waivers of inadmissibility.
+Below, we review U.S. border-crossing laws regarding unlawful entry and unlawful presence, the penalties for crossing the border illegally, and waivers of inadmissibility.
 We also explain how hiring a deportation defense lawyer can help you make the right decisions.

-If your visa has expired, you legally must leave the United States.
+Unlawful presence is when a person enters the United States without being admitted or paroled, or remains in the U.S. after their authorized period of stay has expired.
+If your visa has expired, you must leave the United States.
 However, there are exceptions to unlawful presence.
 Speak with your immigration attorney to find out if you may be exempt from the rule.
 Possible reasons for exemption include:

 The most typical depiction of improper entry is illegally crossing the border at an unguarded border crossing, but there are many ways that a person can face punishment for illegal immigration.